RahilBA/Seattle-Airbnb-Open-Data/README.md

 ### Writing a Data Science blog post for Udacity DSND project

 ### Overview
 This project is part of Udacity's Data Science Nanodegree course.
-This repository includes the python codes to answer three questions about Airbnb in Seattle following the CRISP-DM process in Data Mining.
+This repository includes the python codes to answer three questions about Airbnb in Seattle following the CRISP-DM process.

 ### Data Content
 The Seattle AirBnB data can be found [here](https://www.kaggle.com/airbnb/seattle).
 There are 3 differnt csv data files: